dpant/TensorFlow/README.md

           - Movie sentiment classification. vocab_size = 10000 embedding_dim = 16 , traiing example = 25K , validation example 25K.
 Training accuracy 100% , Validation accuracy 82% (Overfitting!)

   -  **Week 3:** Word embedding is *good in capturing single word meaning* but it does not capture the *context or meaning of word due to its surrondings*.
 To capture context (semantics) we either need to use RNN,LSTM,GRU cells.
 RNN is good to capture nearby context (short range contexts).
 RNN did suffer with vanishing/exploding gradient problems also.
 LSTM (or GRU) is a fix for avoiding vanishing gradient and capturing long range dependencies (context).
 Long range dependencies are very common in natural languages.
 These RNN/GRU/LSTM layer can be stacked too generating deep RNN or Deep LSTM's
       -  Look out of overfitting in NLP training.
-Use droputs, or pretrained embedding to reduce overfitting.
+Use droputs and pretrained embedding (trained on large corpus and high dimentional vector) to reduce overfitting.
-      -  If your training accuracy is low, this implies bad preprocessing (use nltk for stemming, stop word removal etc).
-You can also use pretrained model like transformers  (transer learning) or make your model more complex (more layers etc)
+      -  If your training accuracy is low, this might be due to missing preprocessing: use nltk for stemming, stop word removal etc. You can also use pretrained model like transformers  (transer learning) or make your model more complex (adding more layers etc).
+Drastic improvement come when you use transfer learning correctly!
       -  Also in some cases you can use [CONV1D layer instead of LSTM](https://datascience.stackexchange.com/questions/78030/multivariate-time-series-analysis-when-is-a-cnn-vs-lstm-appropriate).

       - [Project #3: Moview review sentiment analysis (IMDB).](https://github.com/dpant/TensorFlow/blob/main/Course3-NLP/imdbReviewClassificationEmbedding.ipynb)